karolsluszniak/cloudless-box/README.md

 ##### Who is it for?

-1. Everyone who wants to have one or more Ruby on Rails, Node, Meteor applications or static websites on single, blazing fast and secure web server without spending a dozen days configuring it and committing suicide on server/data failure.
+1. Everyone who wants to have one or more Ruby on Rails, Node, Meteor applications or static websites on single, blazing fast and secure web server without spending a dozen days configuring it and committing suicide on server or data failure.
 2. Everyone who got used to easy deployments, such as those on Heroku, but wants it faster, cheaper and under control.
 With **cloudless-box**, deploying new app is a matter of adding few lines to server's JSON config plus you get similar env variables like DATABASE_URL.
 3. Everyone who is tired of configuring and executing deployment for each app separately (ie. Capistrano) - **cloudless-box** can handle all deployments at once.
 Of course you can still opt for custom deployment strategies by omitting single configuration line.
 4. Everyone who don't know their way around Chef - **cloudless-box** comes with complete setup guide, possible to follow by people unfamiliar with server cookery.
-You are assumed to have basic *nix terminal skills and a shiny new server with CentOS on it.
+You are assumed to have basic *NIX terminal skills and a shiny new server with CentOS on it.

 ##### What do you get?